-Right now is arguably the best time in the last few years to start contracting.
+It's always worth considering if contracting is right for you.
 The IT market is exceptionally busy meaning skills are in high demand and expected to remain this way for the foreseeable future.
 Our experience has been that most contractors regularly have their contract extended and if not, can pick up a new contract within a number of weeks, effectively leaving no gap in employment.

 In addition to this, with the advent of cloud computing, so much of what we previously had to be in the office for is now accessible from the comfort of your home.
 This allows for even more flexibility than contractors previously had, and gives many the opportunity to work from home for at least some portion of the week.

 Though there are many benefits to contracting, that doesn’t mean that it doesn’t bring its own responsibilities.
 There are certainly things you need to know before venturing out.
 First, assess whether you could conceivably not work for a proportion of the year, or be without work at relatively short notice.
 Contractors are also often the first people to go if redundancies are being made, as they are usually higher paid and it is easier to cancel a contract than to dismiss a full time employee.
 It’s also important to keep in mind that contractors are only paid for the hours they do.
 So, for instance, if your company is shutting down over Christmas, you won’t be getting paid for that time.